pulumi/docs/content/docs/intro/console/extensions/ci-cd-integration-assistant.md

 > This feature is available on the Pulumi Team Pro and Enterprise editions.
 > If you would like to try this feature, [start a trial](https://app.pulumi.com/site/organizations/add) now
-> or contact us at sales@pulumi.com.
+> or contact us at <a href="mailto:sales@pulumi.com">sales@pulumi.com</a>.

-The CI/CD integration assistant helps teams integrate their Pulumi stacks with both version control systems and CI/CD services.
+The CI/CD integration assistant helps you integrate Pulumi into CI/CD systems for automatically deploying stacks.

 <!--more-->

-A version control system provides team collaboration capabilities and ensures that the source code for your Pulumi project is not just on a single developer's machine.
-Using a CI/CD service to update stacks ensures that no single person on your team is responsible for updating the stack and drastically reduces the risk of compromising the sensitive cloud provider credentials.
+A version control system (VCS) provides team collaboration capabilities and ensures that the source code for your Pulumi project is not just on a single developer's machine.
+Using a CI/CD system makes your team more productive, by automatically deploying your Pulumi stacks.
+So that code is delivered to production -- meaning less of a lag between commits and what your end users are seeing.

 The assistant contains a guided experience to help teams configure a VCS as well as automate it with a CI/CD pipeline.